atbolsh/TransformerHomunculus/README.md

 Tmr / Saturday:
 1) Check progress.
 Maybe debug if does not work (do step by step in new notebook, like what I did back for the vision tutorial)
 2) Sketchbook work (Mermaid editor?).
 Pick a structure / brain behavior system without too-long logs.
 Stuff where details can be trained, but a default 'interaction with env' mode is very clear.
-    -- this 'interaction with env' mode can get more bells and whistles later.
+X    -- this 'interaction with env' mode can get more bells and whistles later.
 I want, right now, a basic system with only neural (and maybe persisten visual canvas) memory.
 Text banks and files come later.
-    -- reread the Foerster RL paper.
+X    -- reread the Foerster RL paper.
 Try to use as a guide?
+            -- does not work.
+He uses the Markov property to make reactions a function of present state only.
+No memory.

 ~~~~~~~~